rudra-singh1/Active-Noise-Cancellation-Project/README.md

 - The filter algorithm achieved 92% accuracy in suppressing leaf blower noise in controlled tests.
 - Further work on robustness is needed before real-world deployment.

-## Installation

-To use this leaf blower noise cancellation algorithm:

-1. Install MATLAB on your machine.
-2. Clone this repository.
-3. Open `ANC.m` in MATLAB.
-4. Update the `audio_file` variable with your leaf blower recording.
-5. Run the script to preprocess data and train the filter.
-6. Listen to cancellation noise output!